sambitsargam/subnet/miner_and_validator_setup.md

 btcli subnet register --wallet.name miner --netuid 60 --wallet.hotkey default --subtensor.chain_endpoint test
 btcli subnet register --wallet.name validator --netuid 60 --wallet.hotkey default --subtensor.chain_endpoint test
 ```

+You also need to change `start-validator.sh` and `start-miner.sh` with your mainnet settings and use `--netuid 60`.

 If installs are failing, try the following: